riot/riot.github.io/guide/compiler.md

 The compiler weights only 3.2KB (1.7K gzipped) so you can safely perform client side compilation on production without download or performance or issues.

-Just like Riot itself the compiler works on IE8 as well.

 Read the [compiler API](/api/compiler/) for more details.